 - The first three digits, 400 meant Mumbai, which is the city of the bank located.

-- The next three digits, 019 represent the particular bank code (Indian bank) that it identifies the bank.
+- The next three digits, 019 represents the particular bank code (Indian bank) that it identifies the bank.

 Here is the list of MICR Code.